- Lua 98.7%

 - KLab Inc. — original SIF engine (PlaygroundOSS).

-- DarkEnergyProcessor — libhonoka decrypter, NPPS4 server.
+- DarkEnergyProcessor — libhonoka decrypter (the C original), NPPS4 server.

-- kotori2 — Playground-SIF fork (additional engine source).
+pg/honokamiku/. - kotori2 — Playground-SIF fork (additional engine source).

 - LÖVE — https://love2d.org